MostlyRice/case-study-API-Consumption/README.md

 ## Reflection

-* If I had time, I probably would refactor and add in [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/) to have a more interactive command line interface for users or create a front end for the application for users that are uncomfortable with using command line.
-I should also use [Mocha](https://mochajs.org/) and write some unit testing for the application so this can be used in a production environment.
+* If I had time I would use [Mocha](https://mochajs.org/) and write some unit testing for the application so this can be used in a production environment.

 * I would also refactor the app.js and break down the functions into seperate handlers and functions for code readability and simplicity.